 Although Maimon’s positive system was of interest to the German philosophical community in the 1790s, his greatest influence was as a skeptic, and in particular as a critic of the ‘cognitive dualism’ that characterized Kant’s critical philosophy.
 The force of Maimon’s objections to Kant was felt most directly by Fichte, who in the Wissenschaftslehre devotes considerable attention to Maimon’s skeptical challenge to Kant.
 For Fichte, Maimon pointed out the fatal shortcomings of Kant’s system, but failed to move beyond a skepticism about the prospects for knowledge.
 This is reflected in Fichte’s claim that Maimon’s position “would ground a skepticism that taught us to doubt our own existence.”
 (GA I, 2: 369) Fichte sought to remedy this situation by developing a more thoroughgoing idealistic account of experience, one which placed the notion of ‘positing’ at the center of the system.
 Only in so doing, Fichte claims, can both Kant’s dualism and Maimon’s skepticism be avoided.

-In the Wissenschaftslehre, Fichte expresses the central themes of Absolute Idealism: the centrality of a productive faculty of mind, as well as an embrace of a rationalist methodology and a concomitant rejection of any type of dualism.
+The Wissenschaftslehre set the stage for the subsequent rise of Absolute Idealism, and its key commitments: the centrality of a productive faculty of mind, as well as an embrace of a rationalist methodology and a concomitant rejection of any type of dualism.
 In this respect, the project of Absolute Idealism owes much to Maimon, who himself had developed just these themes in his various works.
 But where Fichte — and Schelling and Hegel — stand as optimists about the prospects for this type of philosophical inquiry, Maimon remains much less sanguine about the ability of finite minds to reach a final ‘System’ of philosophy.
-It is perhaps testament to the force of Maimon's skepticism that while the Systems of German Idealism have collapsed, the skeptical challenge Maimon poses for accounts of experience remains vital and forceful — if unduly neglected — today.
+It is perhaps testament to the force of Maimon’s skepticism that while the Systems of German Idealism have collapsed, the skeptical challenge Maimon poses for accounts of experience remains vital and forceful — if unduly neglected — today.
 Maimon, that is, anticipates key points of the contemporary debates about the nature of Givenness, and his skeptical position offers and interesting and novel perspective on discussions of the issue.